 - Develop a multi-organisation research plan that refines the BQ01 Big Question Routemap with prioritized research needs.

 The workshop provided us with an opportunity to introduce Advizzo’s behavioral science based customer engagement program – which is key to engaging at scale.
 We explained how water companies must invest in nudging their customers towards reducing their water consumption and how a nudge must be personalized and relevant.
 You can read more about this in our recent blog – Have you tried the nudge theory to reduce water consumption?
 We also advised that campaigns must have a strong communications plan and results must be tracked and measured.

 Once IKWIR understands where the gaps are, it will produce a route map i.e. a plan as to how they will answer this Big Question.

 Julien Lancha, Chief Customer Officer, Advizzo commented,

 “We were delighted to be invited to contribute to this important research.
-UKWIR is a well-respected organisation within the UK’s water industry and it is driving an ambitious strategic research programme.
-With our experience of behavioural science based customer engagement campaigns within the industry, we were able to provide valuable insight into what motivates and drives behavioural change and what is required to help encourage customers to reduce their water consumption.”
+UKWIR is a well-respected organisation within the UK’s water industry and it is driving an ambitious strategic research program.
+With our experience of behavioral science based customer engagement campaigns within the industry, we were able to provide valuable insight into what motivates and drives behavioral change and what is required to help encourage customers to reduce their water consumption.”